• Skip to primary navigation

 Potato chowder recipe in a bowl with a spoon with crackers.

 I love soup all year round; however, when it's cold outside, nothing warms me from the inside out other than a bowl of piping hot soup.
-So, today, when the rain started, and the temperatures dropped, I made a big pot of potato chowder.
+So, today, is the perfect time for making a big pot of potato chowder.
 This vegan potato chowder recipe is so easy to make, and it all happens in one pot, so the mess is minimal.
 In addition, this vegan potato chowder recipe is nut-free and gluten-free.
 So, grab a spoon and come on over!

 Jump to: